Group Inquiry

 For more information or to submit a change, please contact the Program Coordinator at 480-782-2527.

-Be sure to watch the Chandler Aquatics Pools Rules video with your group and chaperones before visiting!
+Be sure to watch the Chandler Aquatics Pools Rules video with your group and chaperones before visiting.

 Groups may request a reservation for the following aquatics centers and pools:

 Groups without prior approval will not be permitted to enter the facility.
+Hamilton and Mesquite Groves Aquatic Centers are not available for group usage.

 Groups are not permitted to arrive during the facility’s designated Free Swim Hours and $1 Family Swim.